openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.
 However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2023/04/08

+* Nodes math-alderaan-c[01,02,05,06] are draining for heat-related testing.
+After the current jobs on them complete, no new jobs will be able to start on them until the testing is completed.

+* Node math-alderaan-c07 remains drained.

 ### 2023/04/04

 * The data center is too warm for running Alderaan nodes at full CPU load.
-Jobs on nodes that are running too hot are getting suspended automatically until the CPUs cool down.
+Jobs on nodes that are running too hot are getting suspended automatically until the CPUs cool down, in particular math-alderaan-c[05,07].
 See the real-time
 [Status](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for more detail.
 The temperature cutoffs were adjusted lower to keep the system from overheating.